web-platform-tests/rfcs/rfcs/not_implemented.md

 ## Summary

-Allow a distinction between `MISSING` result, and a deliberate, spec-compliant lack of some particular implementation.
+Allow a distinction between `FAIL` or `MISSING` result, and a deliberate, spec-compliant lack of some particular implementation.

 ## Details